 Collage is a one of the Designer’s Research Technique.
-It is such a new focus with information collected from different sources, for example: photographs, magazine clippings, and printed pages from internet.
+It is such a new focus with information collected from different sources.
+For example: photographs, magazine clippings, and printed pages from internet.

-JUXTAPOSITION is the Designer’s Research Technique which on the sketchbook the different elements very different between them share similarities.
+It is the Designer’s Research Technique which on the sketchbook the different elements very different between them share similarities.
 For example muscular texture of human anatomy and a knitted fabric.

-DECONSTRUCTION: or disassemble the elements of the research is to look at the information from a new perspective. (similar to the above techniques).
+Deconstruction or disassemble the elements of the research is to look at the information from a new perspective. (similar to the above techniques).
 This technique may be to draw one aspect of an object, from one of its details, get to an abstract idea.

 Also can mean breaking the information as if it were a puzzle to assemble after creating new lines, silhouettes and abstract forms with which to start working.